Interview by Rocio Frausto

 3. You created a brain cell activity simulation for The Rise of the Planet of the Apes.
 How much creative freedom did you have in developing the visual look and style of the film?

-I had a lot of freedom on that one.
-It was a lot of fun, especially diving into organic-tech medical visualization type stuff.
+I had a lot of freedom on the film.
+It was a lot of fun, especially diving into organic-tech medical visualization materials.
 In the beginning, I was given a script that had very minimal indications of what kind of graphics would be behind James Franco.

 Since it was a decent length sequence and a pivotal moment in the story, they came to me via G-Creative to research and plan out all the graphic elements that we could display.
 It was literally generating everything from a blank page.
 After delivering a rough animatic for timing that they could use to reference on the set while filming, I returned a few months later to complete the graphics for the final shots in the film.
 It was great to be able to be a part of the whole process from start to finish.